132nd-etcher/docs/EDLM proposal/intro.md

 ### Decoupling the content from the format

+First and foremost, in order to have a manageable library of documents without involving a metric ton of manual work, we need to decouple the content of our documentation from the creation/publishing process.

+That way, once the *content* is created, we can still update the *format* or the *publishing process*, without having to touch said content.

 Writing a document with Microsoft Office Word implies formatting it as well.
+That is true for most editors out there.

 Despite the use of a template, guaranteeing a consistent format across a library of dozens of documents, written by many authors, sometimes even multiple authors